sylvaingml/sylvaingml.github.io/_posts/2015/03/2015-03-20-Swift-singleton.markdown

 But in current Swift version, the langage does not support the ``class``variables. this will be supported in version 1.2

-You can anyway define a static variable in a structure.
+But you can define a class variable in a structure using the ``static`` qualifier.

 You can write something like the following: